-- If any household member has been convicted of the manufacture or production of methamphetamine, especially if on the premises of federally-assisted housing. - If any household member is subject to a lifetime sex offender registration requirement. - Any conviction for murder, aggravated sexual assault, kidnapping, arson, human trafficking, sexual assault, or endangering the welfare of a child in violation of N.J.S.2C:24-4(b)(3); - Any conviction that requires a lifetime state sex offender registration; - Any conviction for a 1st degree indictable offense, or release from prison, for that offense within the past 6 years; - Any conviction for a 2nd or 3rd degree indictable offense, or release from prison for that offense, within the past 4 years; - Any conviction for a 4th degree indictable offense, or release from prison for that offense, within the past 1 year. - If any family member does not establish citizenship or eligible immigration status - If any member of the family fails to sign and submit to the Authority required consent forms for obtaining information. - If the family is under contract and one hundred eighty (180) days have elapsed since the Authority's last housing assistance payment was made. - The family does not meet the restrictions on net assets and real property ownership as required by 24 CFR 5.618. - Under the FCHA, the Authority cannot ever consider the following types of criminal records: - Arrests or charges that did not result in a criminal conviction
+- If any household member has been convicted of the manufacture or production of methamphetamine, especially if on the premises of federally-assisted housing. - If any household member is subject to a lifetime sex offender registration requirement. - Any conviction for murder, aggravated sexual assault, kidnapping, arson, human trafficking, sexual assault, or endangering the welfare of a child in violation of N.J.S.2C:24-4(b)(3); - Any conviction that requires a lifetime state sex offender registration; - Any conviction for a 1st degree indictable offense, or release from prison, for that offense within the past 6 years; - Any conviction for a 2nd or 3rd degree indictable offense, or release from prison for that offense, within the past 4 years; - Any conviction for a 4th degree indictable offense, or release from prison for that offense, within the past 1 year. - If any family member does not establish citizenship or eligible immigration status - If any member of the family fails to sign and submit to the Authority required consent forms for obtaining information. - If the family is under contract and one hundred eighty (180) days have elapsed since the Authority's last housing assistance payment was made.

+Under the FCHA, the Authority cannot ever consider the following types of criminal records:

+• Arrests or charges that did not result in a criminal conviction